This design doc needs update. Some figures contains stale information.

 All network communication is handled by the main browser process.
 This is done not only so that the browser process can control each renderer's access to the network, but also so that we can maintain consistent session state across processes like cookies and cached data.
 It is also important because as a HTTP/1.1 user-agent, the browser as a whole should not open too many connections per host.

-WebKit has a
+Blink has a

 ResourceLoader object which is responsible for fetching data.
 Each loader has a

-ResourceHandleInternal implements the virtual interface
+ResourceLoader implements the interface

 ResourceLoaderBridge, located in